AtlantsEmbedded/nonatlants-wirinPi-stub/README.md

-# nonatlants-wirinPi-x86
+# nonatlants-wirinPi-stub
 Stub for wiringPi on x86 and other similar platforms.
-It replaces io operation with console output so that you can see what's going on.
+It replaces io operations with console output so that you can see what's going on.

+It's incomplete and currently only covers the function calls we needed.